vivr/vr1/src/notes/2023-11-05-procreate-notes.md

 ### Adjustments

-Procreate provides various adjustment tools within the Adjustments menu that allow you to modify and enhance your artwork.
+Procreate provides various adjustment tools that allow you to modify and enhance your artwork.
 There are a variety of adjustments and filters.
 Colour adjustments include Hue, saturation, and brightness, Colour balance, Curves and Gradient map.
 Filters include Gaussian blur, Motion blur, Perspective blur, Noise, Sharpen and more.

 ### Actions